tdopires/musicmap/README.md

 ```
 server/apache-tomcat-7.0.56/bin/catalina.sh run
 ```
-7. Load the ontology (NTriples format) on the page http://localhost:8080/addOrLoad
+7. Load the ontology (RDF/XML format) on the page http://localhost:8080/addOrLoad

-The file is the 'musical-taste-schema.nt' found at the root of this repository.
+The file is the 'musical-taste-schema.rdf' found at the root of this repository.
 It may take a while to CumulusRDF load it.